Lenovo has taken ChromeOS to another level: we now have tablets as Chromebooks.

 When I first got to know about the ChromeOS, I was like: “why should I waste hundreds of dollars on this shit?”

-In one simple sentence, they looked real crap.
+In one simple sentence, the operating system looked really crappy.

-To compound the problems, what Google designed to be a cheaper alternative to Microsoft Windows and Mac got slammed onto 8GB RAMS, and started climbing the steps of thousands of dollars.
+To compound the problems, an OS Google designed to be a cheaper alternative to Microsoft Windows, and Mac got slammed onto 16GB RAMS and started climbing the steps of thousands of dollars.

 I never knew I’d ever get fascinated by a Chromebook until I found the Lenovo Chromebook Duet!